ningacoding/rn-gsignin/docs/docs/one-tap.md

 This is the easiest and recommended way to implement Google Sign In.
 It is a one-tap sign in flow that requires very little user interaction, thus increasing conversions.
 It is available on Android, iOS and Web.

 :::tip
-Please note this module is [only available to sponsors️](install) ❤️
+Please note this module is only available to sponsors️.
+[It takes just a few clicks to get access](install) ❤️.
 :::

 For detailed documentation, you can read the original docs for [Android](https://developers.google.com/identity/one-tap/android/overview) and for [Web](https://developers.google.com/identity/gsi/web/guides/offerings#one_tap).
 On iOS, the provided API is a wrapper of the [iOS Google Sign In SDK](https://developers.google.com/identity/sign-in/ios/start-integrating).